XWangLabTHU/DISMIR/README.md

 # DISMIR
-Here we present the core codes of DISMIR:
+Here we present the codes of DISMIR:

+Files with prefix "DISMIR" are core codes

 *DISMIR_training.py* builds and trains a deep learning model to predict the source of individual cell-free DNA reads.
 The input data files should contain following information:
 * the first column: the chromosome where the read is from (e.g. chr1)